rwb/c200/README.md

 * Assignment #3 will be distributed on Thursday 4/24 and will be due on Thursday 5/1 at 11:59pm (ET).
 * Today, we continue with Topic 42; chi-square tests.

-#### New Example (Topic 42)
+#### New Example #1 (Follow-up to Topic 42)

 * So far, we have been focused on the case where the null hypothesis is that cases are equally likely to fall in each category.
 * Now, we consider the possibility of a null hypothesis where there is an unequal likelihood that cases will be in each category.
 * Suppose we live in a community where the police randomly survey citizens about their fear of crime.
-* Historically, in 3 neighborhoods, about 30% of citizens say they are afraid to walk in their neighborhood in the early evening hours.
+* Historically, in a group of neighborhoods, about 30% of citizens say they are afraid to walk in their neighborhood in the early evening hours.
 * The police decide to deploy additional early evening patrols in these neighborhoods.
 * After a year, a new survey is conducted.
 * Our research hypothesis is that fear of crime changed (either it went up because people were alarmed by the increased police presence or it went down because people felt safer with more police around).